 As a firm, we took steps to ensure that our offices around the globe were able to implement a safe and effective agile-working policy, while continuing to deliver the same exceptional standard of service to our clients.

 We understand that there are challenges associated with working from home and we do everything we can to support our people.
-All of our colleagues are provided with a laptop and are able to contact our global IT service desk 24/7 if you want to get a taster of what we do, you could apply for one of our workshops or our vacation scheme.
+All of our colleagues are provided with a laptop and are able to contact our global IT service desk 24/7.
+Mental health and well-being is also taken very seriously at the firm and there are numerous ways staff can access support.